realA10001986/Time-Circuits-Display/README.md

 | Click to watch the video |

 Remarks:
-- The encoder is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked (as this option gives GPS speed priority over the encoder).
+- The encoder is only evaluated if no GPS receiver is connected or if the **_Display GPS speed_** is unchecked (as this option gives GPS speed priority over the encoder).
-- The encoder is also evaluated if no speedo is connected; it can be operated "blindly" to trigger time travels and its movement is sent to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed to wireless props_** is unchecked)
+- The encoder is also evaluated if no speedo is connected; it can be operated "blindly" to trigger time travels and its movement is sent to BTTFN clients like GPS speed (if no GPS receiver is connected or the option **_Provide GPS speed to wireless props_** is unchecked)
 - The speedo displays "0" as long as the encoder is not moved; if the encoder is turned counter-clockwise a couple of notches, the speedo will be switched off.

 ### Rotary Encoder for Audio Volume

 The rotary encoder for volume replaces the volume knob on back of the TCD's keypad.
 The advantages of the rotary encoder are that it is more precise, especially at lower volume levels, and it can be relocated.
-To use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu, or by typing 3xx (xx being 00-19) followed by ENTER.
+To use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu or by typing 3xx (xx being 00-19) followed by ENTER.

 ## Room Condition Mode, Temperature/humidity sensor